Meet Us | Work with Us | Contact Us | Media

 How the Inflation Reduction Act is Reshaping Prescription Drug Pricing in the U.S.

-The Inflation Reduction Act (IRA), signed into law in August 2022 is one of the most significant healthcare reforms in U.S. history.
-This landmark legislation is designed to address the soaring costs of medications, which have burdened American families and the healthcare system for decades.
+The Inflation Reduction Act (IRA) was signed into law in August 2022.
+It is one of the most significant healthcare reforms in U.S. history.
+This landmark legislation is designed to address the soaring costs of medications.
+An important problem which have burdened American families and the healthcare system for decades.

 Why Drug Pricing Reform Became a Priority?

-The need for drug pricing reform in the U.S. became increasingly evident as prescription drug costs continued to rise at an alarming rate.
-A December 2021 report from the House Oversight Committee notes that, in the past decade, drug prices have risen three times faster than inflation.
+The urgency for drug pricing reform in the U.S. grew as prescription costs surged at an alarming pace.
+A 2021 report by the House Oversight Committee found that drug prices rose three times faster than inflation in the last 10 years.
 The average price of medications has risen sharply, burdening both insured and uninsured individuals.

 Key Provisions Impacting Prescription Drug Pricing